-That's what this event was all about and we'll be back next year.
+That's what our first festival was all about and we'll be back next year.

 So sign up below to be sure you get the updates and 3 minute video blogs of last years event as we release them.

 You can unsubscribe for ever at any time with a click.
 We promise we'll never pass your data to anyone else.
 Ever.
 Never.
 Honest.

 SATURDAY 24th FEB : CREATIVE SCHOOLS AND LIVES : SHORT TALKS : PERFORMANCES